isb-cgc/readthedocs/docs/source/sections/data/Reference-Data.rst

    * - Table
      - Description
    * - Ensembl
-     - GRCh37: Release 75, the final build of the Ensembl_ gene-set mapped to GRCh37
+     - * GRCh37: Release 75, the final build of the Ensembl_ gene-set mapped to GRCh37
-   * - Ensembl
-     - GRCh38: Release 87, the most recent Ensembl_ gene-set mapped to GRCh38
+       * GRCh38: Release 87, the most recent Ensembl_ gene-set mapped to GRCh38
    * - GENCODE
-     - GRCh37: Release 19, the final build of the GENCODE_ gene-set mapped to GRCH37
+     - * GRCh37: Release 19, the final build of the GENCODE_ gene-set mapped to GRCH37
-   * - GENCODE
-     - GRCh38: Releases 22, 23, and 24 from GENCODE_ are all available (because the TCGA data has been reprocessed by at least one center using each of these three different releases)
+       * GRCh38: Releases 22, 23, and 24 from GENCODE_ are all available (because the TCGA data has been reprocessed by at least one center using each of these three different releases)
    * - Gene Ontology Consortium
      - Tables based on GO_ annotations and the GO_ ontology.
    * - Kaviar